gneu77/rx-signals/docs/rp_state_effects_start.md

 ## Side-effects

-The previous sections discussed how to properly model state with explicit dependencies and how to propagate changes of the independent parts of the state down through all the dependent parts.
+The previous sections discussed how to properly model state with explicit dependencies and how to propagate changes of the independent parts of the observed state down through all the dependent parts.
 A remaining question is how changes are applied to the independent state parts in the first place?

 It's done by sending a certain _event_ that initiates the change.